davidberenstein1957/dataset-viber/README.md

 <h3 align="center">Avoid the hype, check the vibe!</h2>

-I've cooked up Dataset viber, a cool set of tools to make your life easier when dealing with data for NLP and image models.
+I've cooked up Dataset viber, a cool set of tools to make your life easier when dealing with data for AI models.
 Dataset viber is all about making your data prep journey smooth and fun.
-It's **not for team collaboration or production**, nor trying to be all fancy and formal - just a bunch of **cool tools to help you collect feedback and do vibe-checks** for data for AI models as an AI engineer.
+It's **not for team collaboration or production**, nor trying to be all fancy and formal - just a bunch of **cool tools to help you collect feedback and do vibe-checks** as a standalone an AI engineer or lover.
 Want to see it in action?
 Just plug it in and start vibing with your data.
 It's that easy!

 - **CollectorInterface**: Lazily collect data of model interactions without human annotation.
 - **AnnotatorInterface**: Walk through your data and annotate it with models in the loop.